 - MailChimp – After you’ve got your blog up and running, one of the first things you’re going to want to do is start building a mailing list.
-For this, I use MailChimp.
+MailChimp is a great option, especially if you’re just starting out.
 With their free service, MailChimp allows you to store up to 2,000 subscribers and send up to 12,000 emails per month!
 In addition to great analytics and features like group segmentation, they also have beautiful, customizable email templates.
 So what are you waiting for?
 Go out there and send your first email.
 Did I mention it’s free?

 - Tailwind – If you’re looking to get serious about growing your Pinterest following, Tailwind is your best friend.
 Not only does Tailwind allow you to schedule pins to your heart’s content, it also has powerful analytics that help you figure out what is working and what needs to be tweaked.

 - BoardBooster – This is another popular Pinterest scheduling tool that allows you to schedule pins and “loop” boards so that you don’t constantly have to be on the platform finding content to share.